meshery/meshery/docs/pages/installation/windows.md

 ### 2. <b>[Install a new distro](https://docs.microsoft.com/en-us/windows/wsl/install-win10#install-your-linux-distribution-of-choice)</b>
 In this tutorial, [Ubuntu 18.04](https://www.microsoft.com/en-us/p/ubuntu-1804-lts/9n9tngvndl3q?activetab=pivot:overviewtab) will be the distro used.
 Feel free to use any distro of your choice.

+<strong>Note:</strong> You can also do the same without installing any distro.
+Just do the above steps till step 1. and follow the following steps from step 3 skipping step 2.

 ### 3. <b>Enable Docker</b>